Frequently Asked Questions

 Q: What are the current regulations regarding prescribing Gabapentin?

-A: While the FDA has NOT changed the schedule of Gabapentin, the Commonwealth of Massachusetts has added it to the list of drugs that must be reported to the Prescription Monitoring Program.
-While this does not affect veterinarians, it does affect pharmacies when dispensing Gabapentin.
-Read more HERE.
+A: While the FDA has NOT changed the schedule of Gabapentin, the Commonwealth of Massachusetts has added it to the list of drugs that must be reported to the Prescription Monitoring Program (veterinarians are exempt from the PMP in Massachusetts).

 Q: I had a pharmacy tell me that they have to have a written prescription for Gabapentin because it is a controlled drug in MA.